Can Apple Notes replace Evernote?

 opening the iOS app a half hour later resulted in it freezing up while creating and deleting 100 notes

-5 times in a row instead of simply syncing the 100 that were currently stored in iCloud.
+5 times in a row instead of simply syncing the 100 that were currently stored in iCloud. - The syncing process corrupted the data on my iOS Notes app in such a way that

 the app would no longer sync.
 Logging in and out of iCloud, toggling Notes, deleting